-Diorama Constructed by Brett Gallant and Jeff Crawford
+Diorama and Pilot Model Designed and Constructed by Brett Gallant and Jeff Crawford

 Backwoods Logging from SierraWest returns with our latest beauty including the quintessential logging scene right out of a Kinsey photograph!
 Folks this kit is so exciting there should be a parental warning label on the box.
 The kit comes with everything you will need to slip back in time to the days of old as you recreate this old world scene brimming with detail and logging charm.
 The Deer Creek Logging Camp series continues with the Essentials kit including the cookhouse, bunkhouses, shower/latrine car, Passenger Station with a standard/narrow gauge freight transfer, fuel depot, rigging shed, and tool shed.